The air fryer side that converted me in 5 minutes flat.

 Tap stars to rate!

-In less than 10 minutes, you can have the crispiest, most delicious Air Fryer Broccoli recipe on your plate!
-This quick and easy side dish is tossed with fresh garlic, Parmesan cheese, and a sprinkle of lemon zest for a bright, flavorful twist.
+In less than 10 minutes, you can have the crispiest Air Fryer Broccoli recipe on your plate!
+Simply toss fresh broccoli florets with garlic, Parmesan cheese, and a sprinkle of lemon zest for a bright, flavorful twist.

 Roasted air fryer broccoli is served in a white bowl with Parmesan cheese and lemon zest on top.